AmPaschal/AutoUP/README.md

     python extract_function.py

 ## Further Questions
-    Stuck on any step, you can reach out via email: muofunanyajennifer1@gmail.com or slack: @Muofunanya Chioma
+    Stuck on any step, you can reach out via email: muofunanyajennifer1@gmail.com or Slack: @Muofunanya Chioma